zzhangjii/learning-library/workshops/python4atp/LabGuide050.md

 ### **STEP 7:** Prepare Terraform Script

+Now, we will get the Terraform code.
+This code will show us the true power of Terraform as opposed to manual creation.
+By using Terraform, you have a reusable process for creating infrastructure.
+In some cases, like this one, you don't have to know anything about how the process works.
+You get the privilige of focusing on the results.

 - First, create a folder on your computer to hold the files.
+This is to have a workspace for the project.

     `$ mkdir OCI-terraform && cd OCI-terraform`